finos/traderX/database/README.md

 The default username and password are both `sa`

+The database you want to use in the H2 GUI is `./traderx` (This may not be the default listed in the GUI)

 ## Output Directory
 Data is stored in the local `./_data` directory from where the script is run.
 This is .gitignore'd